CybersecurityForDemocracy/tiktok-library/README.md

 multiple regions).
 See tiktok API documentation for more info about this field https://developers.tiktok.com/doc/research-api-specs-query-videos/

+### Video ID
+If you know the ID of the video you want, you can query for it directly with `--video-id`.
+NOTE: you will still have to provide start and end dates (due to TikTok Research API design).

 ### fetching user info
 `--fetch-user-info` For each video the API returns user info is fetched for the video's creator.  (for more about what TikTok research API provides and how it is structured see https://developers.tiktok.com/doc/research-api-specs-query-user-info)